Greasing the Rusty Hinge

 For our medical colleagues and highly analytical patients, we provide these transparent technical details on the pathophysiology and interventional protocols.

-Explore the Clinical Science: Rheological Properties of Hyaluronic Acid
+Explore the Clinical Science: Rheological Properties & Viscoelasticity (G' vs. G'') of Hyaluronic Acid

-The pathophysiology of Osteoarthritis (OA) involves both the mechanical degradation of articular cartilage and the severe depletion of endogenous Hyaluronic Acid (HA) within the synovial fluid.
-In a healthy knee, HA molecules provide critical elastoviscous properties: acting as a viscous lubricant during slow, low-impact movements, and transforming into an elastic shock absorber during rapid movements.
+The pathophysiology of Knee Osteoarthritis (OA) involves both the mechanical degradation of articular cartilage and the severe depletion of endogenous Hyaluronic Acid (HA) within the synovial fluid.
+In a healthy knee joint, HA molecules provide critical elastoviscous properties: acting as a viscous lubricant under low shear forces (characterized by the viscous modulus, G''), and transforming into an elastic shock absorber under high shear forces (characterized by the elastic modulus, G').

 Detailed Diagnostic Pathways & Kellgren-Lawrence Grading